Abdelrhman-Nagy/FreelanceMarketplace/QUICK_FIX_DATABASE.md

 # Quick Database Configuration Fix

 ## The Problem
-Your application is running but failing because the DATABASE_URL environment variable is not configured.
+Your application was failing due to undefined authentication middleware references.
+This has been fixed by creating a clean server file without authentication dependencies.

+Next, you need to configure the DATABASE_URL environment variable.

 ## The Solution
 You need to update the web.config file with your actual PostgreSQL database connection string.